 Are you aware that although all of Japan uses 100 Volt power outlets, Eastern Japan runs on 50 Hz power and Western Japan runs on 60 Hz?
 You’ll need to find a universal power adapter.
-(I’ve heard that you don’t need one unless you have delicate electronics, but it’s better to play it safe.)
+(I’ve heard that you don’t need one unless you have delicate electronics, but it’s better to play it safe.
+Besides, if you have any three-pronged cords you’ll need the adapter just for that.)
 And what about your batteries?
 You’re going to have a 13-30 hour plane ride, you’ll spend several hours on trains and subways, and you’ll probably be using your camera or cell phone to take a plethora of pictures and videos throughout the day.
 Not to mention the heavy battery usage resulting from using your map/navigation app and your Japanese-English dictionary.
-You’re gonna need quite a few charge extenders.
+You’ll probably need a charge extender.
 Fortunately there are thick phone cases with large-capacity batteries built into them, or if that’s too cumbersome there are small charging sticks with USB ports that you can plug your phone into to charge it on the go, and there are portable power banks for other electronics.
 Many laptop manufacturers make clip-on battery packs that supplement your laptop’s battery life by up to 15 hours.

 4 Months Before

 US International Passport applications typically take 4-8 weeks but it’s good to start your application 16 weeks prior just to be safe.
 Passports last 10 years so you don’t need to put it off to the last minute.
 You can begin the process online and the fees will be $165 for an adult applying for the first time.

 As far as I know, Chase is the best card to have in Japan.
 Their exchange rate is almost 1-to-1 and they charge no fees for international use.
 Contact your bank for information about your card.
 The following cards can be used at 7-11: